Aliases for GRIA1 Gene

 GRIA1 (Glutamate Ionotropic Receptor AMPA Type Subunit 1) is a Protein Coding gene.
 Diseases associated with GRIA1 include status epilepticus and fragile x syndrome.
-Among its related pathways are Transport to the Golgi and subsequent modification and Transmission across Chemical Synapses.
+Among its related pathways are Amphetamine addiction and Amyotrophic lateral sclerosis (ALS).
 GO annotations related to this gene include PDZ domain binding and extracellular-glutamate-gated ion channel activity.
 An important paralog of this gene is GRID1.

 UniProtKB/Swiss-Prot Summary for GRIA1 Gene

 Ionotropic glutamate receptor.
 L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system.
 Binding of the excitatory neurotransmitter L-glutamate induces a conformation change, leading to the opening of the cation channel, and thereby converts the chemical signal to an electrical impulse.
 The receptor then desensitizes rapidly and enters a transient inactive state, characterized by the presence of bound agonist.
 In the presence of CACNG4 or CACNG7 or CACNG8, shows resensitization which is characterized by a delayed accumulation of current flux upon continued application of glutamate.